 COUNTERPARTS

-This Agreement may be executed in X (X) counterparts, each of which when executed and delivered shall constitute a duplicate original, but all counterparts shall together constitute the one Agreement.

-The counterpart can be delivered by electronic means such as fax or email.
-If such a method of delivery is adopted, without prejudice to the validity of the Agreement thus made, each Party shall provide the others with the original of such counterpart as soon as reasonably possible thereafter.

-No counterpart shall be effective until each Party has executed and delivered at least one counterpart.

 Parties agree that any electronic signature affixed in the context of this contract shall be considered to have the same evidential value as a handwritten signature, in accordance with the applicable provisions of French law and international standards regarding electronic signatures.
 The electronic signature must be executed using a reliable identification process that guarantees the link between the signature and the document to which it is attached, as well as the integrity of that document, in compliance with the requirements of Articles 1366 and 1367 of the French Civil Code, as well as Regulation (EU) No. 910/2014 of the European Parliament and of the Council of July 23, 2014.